bradrisse/nimiq-explorer-server/README.md

 # Nimiq Explorer Server

 ## What is This?
 This is the backend server for [NimiqExplorer.com](https://nimiqexplorer.com).
-The explorer allows you to view all the details of the blockchain is a simple and visual way.
-This can be used to verify block rewards, transactions, or just to see blockchain statistics.
+The explorer allows you to view all the details of the blockchain in a simple and visual way.
+This can be used to verify block rewards, transactions, or see blockchain statistics.
 The frontend sourcecode is located at [https://github.com/bradrisse/nimiq-explorer](https://github.com/bradrisse/nimiq-explorer) and the Nimiq core is located at [https://github.com/nimiq-network/core](https://github.com/nimiq-network/core).

 ## How does it work?
 A Nimiq node is set up upon starting the server and as the blockchain is downloaded each block, transaction, account is serperated/linked and put into a database that can be queried.